Viewing, Adding, and Editing SAP R/3 and CRM Job Details

 Abap Program Details

-- Select Abap Program from the list of steps
+- Select Abap Program from the list of steps.

-- ABAP Program: Name of the Abap Program
+- ABAP Program: Name of the ABAP program.

-- Variant: Variant for the Abap program
+- Variant: Variant for the ABAP program.

-- Language: Two-character language abbreviation (e.g., EN for English)
+- Language: Two-character language abbreviation (for example,

 Abap Variants